-- The South Carolina School Boards Insurance Trust (SCSBIT) continues to serve the majority of school districts for both property and casualty coverage along with workers' compensation coverage. - The Property and Casualty Trust currently insures approximately \$15.7 billion in school properties and serves 453,000 students.
-The Property and Casualty Trust currently has 51 school district customers representing 65 percent of districts across the state.
+- The SC School Boards Insurance Trust (SCSBIT) continues to serve the majority of school districts for both property and casualty coverage along with workers' compensation coverage. - The Property & Casualty Trust currently insures approximately \$16.2 billion in school properties and serves 427,000 students.
+The drop in students of about 6% is attributed to some students enrolling in private school, charter schools and/or homeschooling.
+The outbreak of COVID is the main cause of students leaving public schools.
+The Property & Casualty Trust currently has 50 school district customers representing 65% of districts across the state.
 Some of the coastal districts remain insured by the State of South Carolina as SCSBIT rates these areas as higher risk for property losses and premiums are generally lower with the State.
-However, SCSBIT does have some coastal exposure, including the Georgetown and Beaufort school districts.
+However, SCSBIT does have some coastal exposure including Georgetown and Beaufort school districts.